-" I have been a Headteacher for over ten years and have led three different schools before joining Yelvertoft.
+" I have been teaching since 1991 and have been a Headteacher for over 20 years, leading three different schools before joining Yelvertoft.
 I have a passion for educating the whole child and really enjoy looking around our school and seeing all the happy, smiling faces from the children and the staff.
 I have taught across the whole primary age range from Reception to Year Six which places me in a very informed position.
 There are many aspects of the curriculum that are my favourites, Maths being on top.
 My aim is to work with the Governors, Staff, Parents and Pupils to make our school the very best that it can be."

-Mrs Caroline Page - Joint Vice Chair of Governors
+Shelley Dowell - Vice Chair of Governors (SEND)

-"I have been involved with Yelvertoft primary school for many years with 2 children in years 6 and 4 and have volunteered at the school, but this is my first time as a governor.
+"I have been involved with Yelvertoft primary school for many years with both of my children attending and have volunteered at the school, but this is my first time as a governor.
 I have been working as a doctor in the NHS for 17 years so have extensive experience of other areas of the public sector and deal with safeguarding in my current role but am new to 'education'.
 I am looking forward to the challenges of being a governor and hope that I can bring some of my skills to work positively for the school.
 In my spare time I like walking and usually have a craft project 'on the go'.
 I feel passionately that all children need and deserve an excellent start to their education in a safe and welcoming environment and I feel privileged to be able to contribute and be involved in this way"